 8. income (other than that required by law to determine eligibility for participation in a program or for receiving financial assistance under such program).

+Mental Health Assessment or Service

+The District shall obtain informed consent from the parent of each child who is under 18 years of age to participate in any mental-health assessment or service that is funded under the Every Student Succeeds Act (“ESSA”).
+Before obtaining the consent, the District shall provide the parent written notice describing in detail such mental health assessment or service, including the purpose for such assessment or service, the provider of such assessment or service, when such assessment or service will begin, and how long such assessment or service may last.

-Legal Authorities: No Child Left Behind Act of 2001, section 1061;
+Legal Authorities: Every Student Succeeds Act

-Protection of Pupil Privacy Amendment (sometimes referred to as the Hatch Act the "Grassley Amendment" or the Tiahrt Amendment), 20 U.S.C.
+Protection of Pupil Privacy Amendment, 20 U.S.C.
+Sec.
 1232h and 34 CFR Part 98;

 Family Educational Rights and Privacy Act, 20 U.S.C.
-1232g;
+Sec.1232g;

 Neb.
 Rev. Stat.
+Sec.
 79-530 to 79-533

 Date of Adoption: [Insert Date]